Updated April 3rd, 2026

 Educating yourself and your teen about mental health treatment options, offering ongoing support, and prioritizing your own self-care are all essential parts of the treatment journey.
 Outpatient mental health programs like Intensive Outpatient Programs and Partial Hospitalization Programs are designed to help you navigate these worries and meet you where you are with compassion, clinical care, and skills to help you and your teen live a happier and healthier life.

-If your teen is feeling anxious, overwhelmed, or showing signs of depression, you’re not alone—and help is available.
-Our teen PHP and IOP programs offer structured, compassionate care for teens facing severe anxiety, stress, depression, and mood disorders.
+If your teen is feeling anxious, stressed, overwhelmed, or showing signs of depression, you’re not alone—and help is available.
+Our teen PHP and IOP programs offer structured, compassionate care for teens facing anxiety, stress, depression, and mood disorders.
 Whether your family is navigating treatment or looking for the next step, our mental health clinic is here to support you.

 - Take a Depression Test for Free